H-Was1/mern_client/README.md

 - API interactions with Axios.
 - Suspense and transition effects for improved UX.
 - TypeScript for type safety across the app.
+- Eslint and Prettier for code quality and consistency.

 ## Technologies Used